algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 #### 4.1.1 Title

-The title is one of the most important things is a commit, it serves to describe what the commit is about and provide a quick summary of what is implemented/fixed/removed.
+The title is one of the most important things in a commit, it serves to describe what the commit is about and provide a quick summary of what is implemented/fixed/removed.
 As such, it has to follow a few rules.

 It has to begin with one of the following: